Working on Campus

 Frequently Asked Questions

-Facilities is checking operational effectiveness of all existing HVAC units across campus.
-During this process, it will be determined what system can accept upgrades in filtration.
-If system design allows for compatibility (this is currently being tested), filters will be upgraded to the highest allowable rating.
+Facilities has checked operational effectiveness of all HVAC units across campus.
+During this process, it was determined what system could accept upgrades in filtration.
+If system design allows for compatibility filters have been upgraded to the highest allowable rating.
+Additionally, outside air is being brought into the buildings at the highest allowable and practical rate.
 As guidance and recommendations evolve, Facilities will adapt and follow to the best the campus infrastructure will allow.

 There will be a face covering and social policy in place in addition to the Governor’s Executive order.
 Student violations will be handled by Conduct and Faculty/Staff matters will be handled by Human Resources.
 That being said this is about education and personal responsibility for everyone’s health and safety so it will be a community effort to make sure everyone plays their part.
 The first reaction should not necessarily be a referral for discipline but rather requesting the individual follow the policy and educating individuals about why it is important.